meonkeys/2019-rpi-talk/slides.md

 # Chicken primer

+SpeakerNote: You all already know a thing or three about chickens.
+Most importantly:

 1. Never get wet
 1. Never expose to sunlight
 1. Never feed after midnight

-SpeakerNote: That was--as you know--from the movie Gremlins from 1984.
+SpeakerNote: right?
+Well, not really.
+This was--as you know--from the movie Gremlins from 1984.
 Ahem.
 Let's try again.